panaversity/EduSmart/README.md

 the timing and detials of each class.
 After each class it will interact with the student to identify his understanding and help him/her with personalized content.
 It will also take the midterm and final evalution exams.
 The Claude Artifact type chatbot is a perfect fit for students.
+We will be developing chatbot with bidirectional Q&A interface where both the AI and student can ask questions, similar to how human conversations naturally flow.

 3a.
 Create Student Profile by Interacting with him/her covering Python, Maths, English, and IQ